Nutritional Psychiatry

 • Quarterly for maintenance

-Follow-up labs at 3-6 months track your progress and guide adjustments.
+Follow-up labs at 3 or 6 months track your progress and guide adjustments depending on frequency of visits and implrementation of strategies.

 Top 10 Nutritional Deficiencies in Mental Health